Be yourself; Everyone else is already taken. — Oscar Wilde.

 Starring Harvey Keitel (J.R.), Zina Bethune (The Girl), Lennard Kuras (Joey), Ann Collette (Girl in Dream), Harry Northup (Harry), and Michael Scala (Sally).
 Directed by Martin Scorsese.
 Produced by Joseph Weill, Retzi Manoogian, and Haig Manoogian.
 Screenplay by Martin Scorsese.

 Who’s That Knocking at My Door started as a student film, originally titled Bring on the Dancing Girls, while Scorsese was still a student at New York University.
 Scorsese, dissatisfied with much of the original footage, decided to reshoot the entire film, except for several scenes with Harvey Keitel.
 One of Scorsese’s professors, Haig Manoogian, saw promise in the young filmmaker.
-So, he helped finance the new production, now entitled I Call First, later to be entitled Who’s That Knocking at My Door.
+So, he helped finance the new production, now entitled I Call First, later entitled Who’s That Knocking at My Door.

 The film centers around J.R.
 (Harvey Keitel), a young aimless Italian American, who enjoys goofing off with his friends while living in New York City.
 One day, while riding the Staten Island ferry, J.R. spies a girl (Zina Bethune) reading a French magazine.
 J.R. walks up to her and clumsy starts a conversation.
-They immediately hit it off, engaging in conversations, ranging from John Wayne to reading French, as well as their ambitions for the future.
+They immediately hit it off, engaging in discussions, ranging from John Wayne to reading French, as well as their ambitions for the future.
 Despite being from two very different backgrounds, the two begin dating.
 However, the young couple’s drastically different lifestyles soon put their romance into question, and J.R. is forced to look inward, to try and save his relationship.

 Who’s That Knocking at My Door was released during a period in film history known as the American New Wave or the New Hollywood movement.
 The movement roughly began in the late 1960s with the release of films such as The Graduate, Bonnie and Clyde, Easy Rider, and The Night of the Living Dead.
 This movement sparked new interests in American films and gave rise to new young filmmakers such as John Millus, Francis Ford Coppola, and of course Martin Scorsese.
 As a lifelong student of film, Scorsese was exposed to a wide variety of films, and the influence of these films, as well as Scorsese’s love for cinema, is clear in all his films.
 In Who’s That Knocking at My Door, some of the clearest influences are the cinematic styles and aesthetics of the French New Wave and the Italian Neorealism film movements.
 Italian Neorealism began towards the end of World War II.
 The movement is characterized by stories set amongst the poor and working class.
 They primarily address the economic turmoil and moral conditions of post-World War II Italy, representing changes in the Italian psyche and conditions of everyday life, including poverty, oppression, injustice, and desperation.
 Martin Scorsese has described Who’s That Knocking at My Door as the “first film to show what Italian-Americans were really like and that was what is good about it”.
 In that sense, Who’s That Knocking at My Door is more of an Italian-American Neorealism film, than the Italian Neorealism films of Michelangelo Antonioni, Roberto Rossellini, or Luchino Visconti.